A concern, a problem, a beef, an issue…

 There are lots of words to express that something is unsatisfactory or unsettling to you.
 And at the Ministry of Transportation and Infrastructure, there are several ways you can tell us about something that you think is just not right on provincial roads.
 Your information helps us ensure our roads are safe for everyone.

 Report a road problem to the contractor – Our maintenance contractors work hard to keep the roads clear while dealing with mishaps caused by weather, forces of nature, animals and human beings.
 That said, our contractors can’t be everywhere, all the time.
 So, if you see something on our highways that you think is a hazard, contact our maintenance contractors to let them know.
+This map that shows the service areas assigned to contractors.
 You can also report a problem using a mobile device.
 By giving the contractor a clear description of the concern and accurate location information, you’ll help them know what’s needed and where.

 Report an electrical problem – Our electrical contractors make sure traffic lights and other electrical equipment are functioning.
 If you see burned out street lights, signals that don’t work properly or damaged electrical equipment, please notify them.